-Chinese New Zealander Roseanne Liang took an unusual path into filmmaking.
-She first made a splash with Banana in a Nutshell, based on her own cross-cultural romance with a European Kiwi.
-The documentary won multiple awards, including SPADA New Filmmaker of 2005; then she turned it into movie rom-com My Wedding and Other Secrets.
+Chinese New Zealander Roseanne Liang first she made a splash with documentay Banana in a Nutshell, based on her own cross-cultural romance with a European Kiwi.
+The film won multiple awards, and Liang was named SPADA New Filmmaker of 2005.
+She also turned her experiences into big screen rom-com My Wedding and Other Secrets.
 Liang went on to direct web series Flat3 and two high profile shorts: Berlin Film Festival winner Take 3, and Sundance-nominated action tale Do No Harm.
 The later saw Liang tipped as a director to watch by The Hollywood Reporter, and female film industry group The Alice Initiative.

 Probably the most difficult thing was separating the documentary from the film.
 Even though the documentary forms the backbone of the film, you really have to find out what makes fiction work.
 Roseanne Liang, on making a movie out of her documentary Banana in a Nutshell